birodani/memory_game/README.md

 ## Instructions
 After Step 7 you have to checkout ngx-list-lib project(https://github.com/ricsard/day3-lib), build and link to this project.
+After checkout you must change in lib the BrowserModule and BrowserAnimationModule to CommonModule.

 in ngx-list-lib:
   -  npm install